UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/r_packaging/vignettes.md

 1. Call `use_vignette("playing_with_strings")`
   - You'll notice that this creates a folder called `vignettes` and within this folder there should be a Rmarkdown file with the correct name

-2. Edit the vignette, including both code and descriptive text to exemplify the use of your package.
+2. Edit the vignette, including both code and descriptive text to exemplify the use of your package for a new user of it.